CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ## netq show kubernetes

 Displays the configuration and health of the non-NetQ Kubernetes components in your container environment.
-This command enables you to:
+This command lets you:

-- Identify and locate pods, deployment, replica-set and services deployed within the network using IP, name, label, and so forth
+- Identify and locate pods, deployment, replica-set, and services deployed within the network using IP, name, label, and so forth
-- Track network connectivity of all pods of a service, deployment and replica set
+- Track network connectivity of all pods of a service, deployment, and replica set
 - Locate any pods deployed adjacent to a top of rack (ToR) switch

-Outputs vary according to the component of the kubernetes cluster you want to view.
+Outputs vary according to the component of the Kubernetes cluster you want to view.

 {{<notice tip>}}
 You must enable Kubernetes monitoring on NetQ Agents.
 Refer to the <code>netq config add agent</code> command to enable monitoring.